Our story

 Seniors helping seniors.

-When a resident learns their bouquet was sold — and that the money bought a wheelchair for a stranger across town — something rare happens.
+When a resident learns their bouquet was sold — and that the money bought a wheelchair for someone across town who once felt as invisible as they did — the room changes.
 The giver is no longer "the one being cared for."
 They become the one providing care.
 Identity shifts.
 Mood shifts.
 Healing shifts.

 Inside a workshop→